Faster Algorithms for $(2k-1)$-Stretch Distance Oracles: Preliminaries

 For a real value $\alpha$, an $\alpha$-stretch spanner of $G$ is a subgraph $H=(V,E_H)$ of $G$ such that for every $u,v\in V$, $d_G(u,v) \le d_H(u,v) \le \alpha \cdot d_G(u,v)$.
 An $(\alpha, \beta)$-approximation spanner of $G$ is a subgraph such that for every $u,v\in V$, $d_G(u,v) \le d_H(u,v) \le \alpha \cdot d_G(u,v) + \beta$.
-In the next lemma, we describe the spanner construction that we use in our algorithms. \begin{lemma}[\cite{DBLP:journals/rsa/BaswanaS07}] For any integer $k$, for a weighted graph $G$, a $(2k-1)$-spanner with $O(n^{1+\frac{1}{k}})$ edges can be computed in $O(m)$ time. \end{lemma}
+In the next lemma, we describe the spanner construction that we use in our algorithms. \begin{lemma}[\cite{DBLP:journals/rsa/BaswanaS07}] For any integer $k$, for a weighted graph $G$, a $(2k-1)$-spanner with $O(n^{1+\frac{1}{k}})$ edges can be computed in $O(km)$ time. \end{lemma}

-In the following lemma, we summarize the properties of the distance oracle construction algorithm as presented in~\cite{DBLP:journals/jacm/ThorupZ05}. \begin{lemma}[\cite{DBLP:journals/jacm/ThorupZ05}] There is a $O(kn^{1+\frac{1}{k}})$-space $(2k-1)$-stretch distance oracle with $O(k)$ query time.
+In the following lemma, we summarize the properties of the distance oracle construction algorithm as presented in~\cite{DBLP:journals/jacm/ThorupZ05}. \begin{lemma}[\cite{DBLP:journals/jacm/ThorupZ05}] There is an $O(kn^{1+\frac{1}{k}})$-space $(2k-1)$-stretch distance oracle with $O(k)$ query time.
 The distance oracle is constructed in $O(mn^{\frac{1}{k}})$ expected time. \end{lemma} In our construction algorithms, we refer to the distance oracle of Thorup and Zwick~\cite{DBLP:journals/jacm/ThorupZ05}, presented in~\Cref{L-Regular-ADO-Construction}, as $\ADO(G,k)$.
+We denote a query to $\ADO(G, k)$ by\\ $\ADO(G, k)\Query(u, v)$, where $u$ and $v$ are the queried vertices.
+We adopt this notation for queries to all other distance oracles developed in this paper.